Thick hyperbolic 3-manifolds with bounded rank: Double compression bodies

-in the correct homotopy class.
+in the homotopy class of a level surface.
 After modifying $f_1$ and $f_2$ by homotopies supported within balls of bounded radius, we may assume that the Interpolation Theorem applies, giving a homotopy $(f_t), \ t\in [1,2]$ through minimizing simplicial ruled surfaces.
 Increasing $R$ appropriately, we may assume by the Bounded Diameter Lemma that for every $t\in [0,2]$, the image $f_t(S)$ has diameter at most $R$.